Taisiias/formmailer/README.md

     ```json
     {
-        "recipientEmails" : "root@localhost",
+        "recipientEmails" : "you@yourdomain.com",
         "fromEmail": "formmailer@localhost",
-        "httpListenIP": "0.0.0.0",
-        "httpListenPort": 3000
     }
     ```

      Edit settings specific for your environment (see [Configuration options](#configuration-options)).
-At least specify `recipientEmails` and `fromEmail`.

 4. Start FormMailer: